Booligoosh/codetheweb.blog/_posts/2018-02-25-javascript-variables.md

 var x = 25;
 alert(x);
 ```
 Let's take a look at what's going on here- first of all, we're *creating* (aka *declaring*) our variable called `x` by saying `var x`.
-On this same line, we're also giving the variable an inital value to store by saying `= 25`.
+On this same line, we're also giving the variable an initial value to store by saying `= 25`.

 Now, when we run this code it will alert `25`!
 This is because `x` is now just a placeholder for the number 25.
 It is just like if you were editing a document and wanted to replace all instances of the word "banana" - in this case, the browser goes through our code and replaces all instances of the variable `x` with `25`.